FAXMACHIN-E/Cam-Example/README.md

 - login/database/security # Xiaokang and Nikita
 - investigate how D3 can fit into our project #everyone

-# Actions in the future
-- Add 'about' page to the website, e.g., how to help deal/mute people

 # References & Citations